astoff/code-cells.el/README.md

 ------------

 [python-cell.el] provides similar cell editing commands.
-It seems to be limited to Python, and is perhaps simpler to set up but less flexible.
+It seems to be limited to Python code.

 With Jupytext's [paired notebook mode](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html) it is possible to keep a notebook open in JupyterLab and simultaneously